fredoste101/asciiarchii/README.txt

 * Much friendlier help-page when doing --help
   Also a tourough[sic] explantion of how json should be structured.
   Both a generalized explanation and examples.
+  Also, more info about vim-commands and such.

+* And split when going down enough in window, synching windows with one another to always see the header.
+  This will be done with commands and mappings.
+Not with autocmds CursorMoved.
+  It will be to slow I think.

 *Sender received for communications.